Lie Neurons: Adjoint-Equivariant Neural Networks for Semisimple Lie Algebras

 \subsection{Relationship to Vector Neurons}

-Our method can almost specialize to the Vector Neurons when working with $\mathfrak{so}(3)$.
+Our method can specialize to the Vector Neurons when working with $\mathfrak{so}(3)$.
 This is because the linear adjoint matrix $Adm_a$ is exactly the rotation matrix for $\mathfrak{so}(3)$.
-Therefore, the group adjoint action becomes a left multiplication on the $\mathbb{R}^3$ representation of the Lie algebra.
-Moreover, $SO(3)$ is a compact group.
+Therefore, the group adjoint action becomes a left multiplication on the $\mathbb{R}^3$ form of the Lie algebra.
+Moreover, $\mathrm{SO}(3)$ is a compact group.
 Thus, the negative Killing form of $\mathfrak{so}(3)$ defines an inner product.
-We would like to note that we omit the normalization in the ReLU layer because the norm is not well defined when the Killing form is not negative definite.
-We also do not implement a batch normalization layer.
-Therefore, the Lie Neurons do not reduce to VN completely when working with $\mathfrak{so}(3)$.
-Despite the similarity in appearance, the $\mathbb{R}^3$ vectors are viewed as vectors in Euclidean space subject to rotation matrix multiplication in Vector Neurons, while they are treated as $\mathfrak{so}(3)$ Lie algebras in our framework, where the rotation matrices stand for conjugation.
-In addition, we propose a novel Lie bracket nonlinear layer.
+However, we omit the normalization in VN's ReLU layer because the norm is not well defined when the Killing form is not negative definite.
+We also do not have a counterpart to VN's batch normalization layer for the same reason.

+Despite the similarity in appearance, the $\mathbb{R}^3$ vectors are viewed as points in the 3D Euclidean space in Vector Neurons, while they are treated as $\mathfrak{so}(3)$ Lie algebras in our framework, enabling a novel Lie bracket nonlinear layer.
 The geometric channel mixing layer also makes the model more flexible.